Working at Google.

 Created by Kevin and Jaisen

 Textbook Revolt was the first peer-to-peer textbook exchange platform.
-It changed focus to let students rent textbooks to each another.
+It changed focus to let students rent textbooks to one another.

 The site backfilled unavailable rentals using the BookRenter API.
 The Stamps.com API was used to make it easy for students to create and print pre-addressed shipping labels to send and return books.